jenkinsci/groovy-postbuild-plugin/README.md

 ## Issues

 To report a bug or request an enhancement to this plugin please create a ticket in JIRA (you need to login or to sign up for an account).
-Also please review and follow the instructions in ["How to report an issue"](https://www.jenkins.io/participate/report-issue/).
+Please review and follow the instructions in ["How to report an issue"](https://www.jenkins.io/participate/report-issue/).

 -   [Open Issues](https://issues.jenkins.io/issues/?jql=resolution%20is%20EMPTY%20and%20component%3D15685)
 -   [Bug report or enhancement request](https://www.jenkins.io/participate/report-issue/redirect/#15685)